-The Keough NEH Fellow will participate in a periodic faculty seminar and present a paper on her or his research during the year.
-Apart from the seminar, the Fellow's only obligation will be to pursue her or his research.
-The Fellow will be provided an office in the Keough-Naughton Institute and will be integrated into the Institute's life, with full library privileges and access to the Institute's research tools.
+The Keough NEH Fellow participates in the Institute's weekly Speakers and Public Talks Series and presents a paper on her or his research during the year.
+Apart from the seminar, the Fellow's only obligation is to pursue her or his research.
+The Fellow is provided an office in the Keough-Naughton Institute and is fully integrated into the Institute's life, with full library privileges and access to the Institute's research tools.

-Dr. Eugene Costello is the National Endowment for the Humanities Fellow for the 2016-2017 academic year.
+José Brownrigg-Gleeson Martínez is the National Endowment for the Humanities Fellow for the 2017-2018 academic year.

 ► Former Fellows: